 Kitchen cabinet knobs

-Nothing screams vintage more than kitchen cabinet knobs.
+Nothing screams vintage more than kitchen cabinet knobs (Learn: How to Choose Knobs or Pulls on Kitchen Cabinets).
 These fittings are spherical and mounted at a fixed point, usually at the opening corner of the door panel.
 Knobs are much easier to install compared to pulls because they only require a single screw attachment.
 They can be as simple as a circular shape or elaborate with animal or flower designs.

 In some ways, a cabinet knob is ornamental since it adds a decorative accent to the furniture.
 As a rule of thumb, experts use knobs for cabinet doors and not on drawers.
 Since it has a limited area for gripping, knobs are not suitable for people with mobility issues or disabilities.